Aphilay/blog-react-native/README.md

 npm install

 ### Step 2:
-## In another terminal(#2):
+#### In another terminal(#2):
 We have to make a json server on our machine.
+See package.json for 'npm run db' mentioned below.

-cd to /jsonServer directory
+cd to /jsonserver directory

 ```
 npm install